phrocker/sharkbite/Readme.md

-***
+# Sharkbite

 [![Build Status](https://travis-ci.org/phrocker/sharkbite.svg?branch=master)](https://travis-ci.org/phrocker/sharkbite)

-Native KeyValue connector.
-While initial support has been built for Apache Accumulo, the design can and has been used to extend to other Key/Value Stores.
+Sharkbite is a native client for key/value stores.
+With initial support for [Apache Accumulo][accumulo], the design can and has been used to support other key/value stores.
 Development began in 2014 and has slowly evolved. there is no structural specificity to Accumulo despite being the base implementation.
 Despite this the examples below will look very much like Accumulo due to aliasing.
 This is intentional.

 Currently the code is a merger of C && C++ code.
 V0.1 will represent a shift more toward creating a C API and creating exernalized factories for the thrift code.

-Capabilities That will be supported in V0.1  --
+Capabilities That will be supported in V0.1 :

-  Currently we are known to work with version 1.6.x and 1.7
+ * Work with Accumulo 1.6.x and 1.7.x

-  --Table Operations--
+ * **Read/Write** : Reading and writing data to Accumulo is currently supported.
-  Most table operations are currently supported
+ * **Table Operations** : Most table operations are currently supported.
 This includes the fate operations that the normal Accumulo client performs.

-  --Security Operations--
-  Security operations aren't all implemented, but you should be able to add users, change authorizations, passwords, and remove users.
+ * **Security Operations** : Security operations aren't all implemented, but you should be able to add users, change authorizations, passwords, and remove users.

-Requirements:
+## Requirements

 	GNU 4+
 	cmake